-Some companies entrust their contracts to offshore providers due to lower costs.
+Some companies entrust their contracts to offshore providers for third-party contract review due to lower costs.
 But doing so may incur unacceptable risk.
-That's because offshore providers do not have the same kind of context or investment in quality as your own team.
+That’s because offshore providers do not have the same kind of context or investment in quality as your own team.
 They may not thoroughly understand laws that are applicable to your industry or region.

 They may not have the speed of review software that is powered by artificial intelligence (AI) either.

 In the age of AI, contract management systems (CMS) have definitely advanced beyond searchable agreement repositories.
 Such solutions can be “trained” on a set of historical contracts to detect where key terms are in standard contracts.
 They know how to kick off workflows, like digital signatures, if a contract passes a review.